Meet the UK’s Eurovision 2020 act James Newman who will sing My Last Breath - TheNewsTrace

 Twitter: @JamesNewmanUk

-And like his brother, James has labored with drum and bass group Rudimental, even profitable a Brit Award for British Single of the 12 months for Ready All Night time (with Rudimental and Ella Eyre) in 2014.
+And like his brother, James has labored with drum and bass group Rudimental, even successful a Brit Award for British Single of the 12 months for Ready All Evening (with Rudimental and Ella Eyre) in 2014.

 James Newman has additionally co-written hits together with Lay It All on Me (by Rudimental, that includes Ed Sheeran), Love Me Like You (Little Combine), All I Am by (Jess Glynne).